 A renewable harvest

 Forests remain Oregon’s most abundant natural resource and a crucial part of the state’s economy.
 As the country’s economy and housing starts have declined, Oregon’s annual timber harvest has followed.
-Harvest levels from combined private and public forests now total about 3 billion board feet per year — which is only about 30 percent of the new growth being added to our forests each year.
-While harvest on state and private forestland has remained somewhat stable, harvest of federal forestland has declined by 90 percent over the last two decades due to government restrictions.
+Harvest levels from combined private and public forests now total about 4 billion board feet per year — which is only about 30 percent of the new growth being added to our forests each year.
+While harvest on state and private forestland has remained somewhat stable, harvest of federal forestland has declined by 85 percent over the past 25 years due to government restrictions.